Thinking Beyond the Document

 But that document oriented approach is a dead end.
 Why?
 As I have pointed out before, computers are dumb beasts.

 What is necessary is an information oriented approach that both a human and machines can interpret and work with.
 Think of this as universal industrial strength information plug-and-play.
-Put the information in machine interpretable form first; then use computer based processes to convert that machine interpretable information into something that is also interpretably by humans.
+Put the information in machine interpretable form first; then use computer based processes to convert that machine interpretable information into something that is also interpretable by humans.

 Don't get me wrong; documents and document oriented spreadsheets are incredibly useful tools.
 We just need to put things in the right order and starting with the human readable version is doing things in the wrong order.